Best Fitness Trackers for Kids

 Fitness trackers for kids are very similar to the ones for adults but do come with some features with motivational games and rewards systems.
 Your kid doesn’t really need an Apple Watch to count their steps and monitor their heart rate.
 Within these trackers, you and your kid can set activity goals — fitness or otherwise.
 Activity trackers teach kids to be physically active, yes, but they also teach responsibility.
 Mundane tasks become more fun when they’re integrated into games and rewards.
 Plus, you won’t have to hound your kid to do their chores or go to bed on time when the cool gadget around their wrist bears that burden for you.

 Your child doesn’t need a smartphone as long as you have one.
 Fitness trackers for kids let you set up a family account within the app, so you can ultimately have control over settings and permissions.
 Most of these apps have parent views and kid views, so your child can still feel like they’re in charge of their own health and activity.
+If you want to give fitness tracking a try (but without a wearable), start by using a mobile app that counts your steps.
+This method requires little to no investment and could be of interest if you’re a beginner.
+Some apps we like are MyFitnessPal, Argus, Fitbit, and Moves.

 A smartphone isn’t necessary to access all the features of an activity tracker — most are built right into the device.
 Phones are just needed for syncing, in-app games and bonus features, or any extra content.
 Step tracking, alarms, and other quick-access features are all accessible from your child’s wrist.